 2. List of Features

-The container needs to have sides to contain live mealworms as they are active.
+- The container needs to have sides if using live mealworms as they are active.

 3. Will a Special Bird Food be Needed in a Bluebird Feeder?

 They do not smell and are not slimy like earthworms.
-They are quite active, so they will need to be kept in a secure container that breaths.
+They are quite active though, so they will need to be kept in a secure container that breaths.